phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 [first edition]: @/edition-1/_index.md

 ## Bootable Disk Image

-As we learned in the [section about booting], operating systems are loaded by bootloaders, which are small programs that initialize the hardware to reasonable defaults, load the kernel from disk, and provide it with some fundamental information about the underlying system.
+We now know that most operating system kernels are loaded by bootloaders, which are small programs that initialize the hardware to reasonable defaults, load the kernel from disk, and provide it with some fundamental information about the underlying system.
+In this section, we will learn how to combine the [minimal kernel] we created in the previous post with the `bootloader` crate in order to create a bootable disk image.

-[section about booting]: #the-boot-process

 ### The `bootloader` Crate